 What Is Rolled Roofing?

 When it comes to roofing, there are a variety of materials to choose from, each with its unique advantages and disadvantages.
-Rolled roofing, or mineral-surfaced roofing, is a popular option for low-slope roofs, including porches, sheds, and small outbuildings.
+Commercial rolled roofing, or mineral-surfaced roofing, is a popular option for low-slope roofs, including porches, sheds, and small outbuildings.
 It is made of asphalt and is relatively inexpensive and easy to install, making it a practical choice for many homeowners.

 Composition of Rolled Roofing